AyakuraYuki/dd_monitor_service/README.md

 venv/Scripts/activate
 ```

-After prepared Python or virtualenv, and Node, use the following scripts to build the environment.
+#### After prepared Python or virtualenv, and Node.js, use the following scripts to setup environment.

 > Here I presented a script called `build.sh` for Linux/macOS, soon I'll make a `build.bat` for Windows users.